Best Weather Station Manufacturer | Coda Sensors

 **Disadvantages:**

-– The design parameters, including the shape and size of the cups, usually depend on empirical data rather than theoretical principles.
-This situation can impose restrictions on achieving accurate calibration.
+– The design parameters, like the shape and size of the cups, usually rely on real-world data.
+This can make it hard to achieve accurate calibration.

-– Inconsistencies in linearity can arise due to varying cup configurations.
+– Inconsistencies in linearity can happen because of different cup setups.

 **2. Propeller Anemometers**